Send printer ink, please. More again please, and fast. Now send it faster

 Note Sam’s mention of the dot matrix printer, because the client was happy to let the rest of its printer fleet fade to grey.

-“They shook the hell out of toners and sprayed WD40 sprayed on ribbons just to save a few extra pence” Sam told us.
+“They shook the hell out of toners and sprayed WD40 on ribbons just to save a few extra pence” Sam told us.

 Police block roads to stop tech support chap 'robbing a bank'READ MORE